 Source: Smart Kids with Learning Disabilities, Dysgraphia: An Overview | Smart Kids,

-- Dysgraphia with Dyslexia – written text is often illegible, spelling is poor, drawing/copying are not affected; finger tapping speed, a measure of fine motor skills, is normal.
+- Dysgraphia with Dyslexia – often illegible written text; poor spelling; drawing/copying are not affected; finger tapping speed, a measure of fine motor skills, is normal

-- Spatial dysgraphia – spatial relationship between writing itself and the medium on which it is written is affected.
-This means all forms of handwriting and drawing are very difficult.
-Finger-tapping speed and spelling skills are close to normal.
+- Spatial Dysgraphia – spatial relationship between writing and the medium on which it is written is affected; all forms of handwriting and drawing are difficult; finger-tapping speed and spelling skills are close to normal

-Attitude: Inside the ADHD Mind, Dysgraphia: Signs & Symptoms of Writing Learning Disability,
+Source: Attitude: Inside the ADHD Mind, Dysgraphia: Signs & Symptoms of Writing Learning Disability

 TIP: Dysgraphia & ADHD